junxit/us-congress-bills-117/bill.md

   >   - **(7)** *FedRAMP authorization* The term FedRAMP authorization means a certification that a cloud computing product or service has—
   >     - **(A)** completed a FedRAMP authorization process, as determined by the Administrator; or
   >     - **(B)** received a FedRAMP provisional authorization to operate, as determined by the FedRAMP Board.
-  >   - **(8)** *FedRAMP authorization package* The term FedRAMP authorization package means the essential information that can be used by an agency to determine whether to authorize the operation of an information system or the use of a designated set of common controls for all cloud computing products and services authorized by FedRAMP.
+  >   - **(8)** *Fedramp authorization package* The term FedRAMP authorization package means the essential information that can be used by an agency to determine whether to authorize the operation of an information system or the use of a designated set of common controls for all cloud computing products and services authorized by FedRAMP.
   >   - **(9)** *FedRAMP Board* The term FedRAMP Board means the board established under section 3610.
   >   - **(10)** *Independent assessment service* The term independent assessment service means a third-party organization accredited by the Administrator to undertake conformity assessments of cloud service providers and the products or services of cloud service providers.
   >   - **(11)** *Secretary* The term Secretary means the Secretary of Homeland Security.